ApprenticeAI/frapy/docs/topics/contracts.rst

         This allows processing the output of the callback.
 Iterators are converted to lists before being passed to this hook.

-Raise :class:`~scrapy.exceptions.ContractFail` from
+Raise :class:`~frapy.exceptions.ContractFail` from
-:class:`~scrapy.contracts.Contract.pre_process` or
+:class:`~frapy.contracts.Contract.pre_process` or
-:class:`~scrapy.contracts.Contract.post_process` if expectations are not met:
+:class:`~frapy.contracts.Contract.post_process` if expectations are not met:

-.. autoclass:: scrapy.exceptions.ContractFail
+.. autoclass:: frapy.exceptions.ContractFail

 Here is a demo contract which checks the presence of a custom header in the response received: